Closing Deals Faster Requires Your Sales and Marketing Alignment to be Tuned for Performance.

 Sales and marketing should be separate departments within your organization.
 Marketing is about getting the word out and explaining to people the benefits of your products and services to increase interest and visibility.
 Most importantly, marketing is about driving inquiries and leads to sales.

-Sales qualified leads (SQLs): Lead scoring assigns points to leads based on their interactions with your website, email content, event, and others.
-Real-time alerts for hot leads: Website visitor tracking software alerts sales reps when active.
-Qualified leads on your website include email alerts too.
+Sales qualified leads (SQLs): Lead scoring assigns points to leads based on their interactions with your website, email content, event, etc. Real-time alerts for hot leads: Website visitor tracking software alerts sales reps when active.
+Qualified leads on your website include email alerts.

 What is sales enablement?